 Our attorneys represent both plaintiffs and defendants in financial litigation.
 We deal with cases in both judicial and regulatory proceedings.
 If necessary, our lawyers are prepared to advocate zealously for our clients at trial, with a strategy specifically tailored to the needs of each client.

 As a broker, your business is defined by your reputation.
-If a customer makes a false claim against you, it will result in negative information included on your publicly available BrokerCheck report, which can cast a shadow on you.
-Fortunately, our attorneys can help you remove false and inaccurate complaints from your public brokerage record in accordance with FINRA Rule 2080.
+If a customer files a false claim against you, it will result in negative information included on your publicly available BrokerCheck report, which can cast a shadow on you.
+Fortunately, our expungement attorneys can help you remove false and inaccurate complaints from your public brokerage record in accordance with FINRA Rule 2080.

 Typical allegations of wrongdoing we defend against in FINRA arbitrations are: